jcampbelly/ecfg/README.md

 import ecfg

 # parse the current config
-with open('e.cfg') as f:
+with open('tests/sample.cfg') as f:
     text = f.read()

 result = ecfg.ECfg(text)

 # manipualte the config
-for value in result.values:
+for value in result.root.values:
-    if value.name == 'screensaver_enable':
+    if value.name == 'struct_value':
-        value.data = 0
+        value.data = 'new_value'

 # save the new config
 with open('e2.cfg', 'w') as f: